lynochka/TPG/README.md

 # What to do with it?

+## First,
-First of all, you can just access [the notebook file simpleExampleTPG.ipynb](https://github.com/lynochka/TPG/blob/master/simpleExampleTPG.ipynb) and look at the comments, figure and code.
+you can just access [the notebook file simpleExampleTPG.ipynb](https://github.com/lynochka/TPG/blob/master/simpleExampleTPG.ipynb) and look at the comments, figure and code.

+## Second,
-Second, if you want to play with it, but do not have ipython notebook installed on your computer, no worries.
+if you want to play with it, but do not have ipython notebook installed on your computer, no worries.
 Simply
 * load the notebook file (or if you are familiar with git, you could "clone" the repository to a local folder with
 ```sh